 Disadvantages of the system

-- Delays in the system are a constant problem for those seeking resolution of disputes.
+- Delays in the system are a constant problem for those seeking resolution of disputes in a reasonable time.

 - The adversarial system is expensive.
-The high cost of legal advice and legal representation can seriously hinder those who cannot afford it.
+The high cost of legal advice and legal representation can seriously hinder the outcome for those who cannot afford it.

-- High costs may prevent people from enforcing rights they may have or may force them to economise on representation of their case.
-This may mean that by the evidence which needs to be drawn out by questioning and proper preparation may not be revealed at the trial and therefore the truth may not also emerge.
+- The high cost may prevent people from enforcing rights they may have or may force them to economise on representation of their case.
+This may mean that the evidence which needs to be properly prepared to support the client’s case may not be provided to the Judge at the trial.
+This in turn may affect the outcome .

-- There is an emphasis on oral evidence.
-This means witnesses can be confused by highly skilled lawyers and their evidence appear to be unreliable.
-Witnesses also need to rely on their memory of events which often occurred some time ago because of the delays in getting the case to trial.
+- Parties are required to give evidence under oath at a final hearing.
+This means a party can be confused when questioned by highly skilled lawyers with the result that their evidence may appear to be unreliable.
+Parties also need to rely on their memory of events which often occurred some time ago.
+This is made more difficult because of the delays in getting the case to the final hearing.